Antibody Detection and Identification (Online CE Course)

 • Discuss methods that are used to facilitate antibody identification.

-• Assess antibody panels to determine if any of the following are present: Multiple antibodies, cold antibodies, or warm autoantibodies.
+• Assess antibody panels to determine if multiple antibodies, cold antibodies, or warm autoantibodies are present.

 • Determine how to interpret the strengths of panel reactions, how to choose selected cell panels, and when to run enzyme panels.